Last updated on October 27th, 2023 at 12:40

 Where And How, And When Did Iced Coffee Begin?

-The credit to this tasty, enjoyable summer time drink goes to the French colonial soldiers in the North African nation of Algeria.
+The credit to this tasty, enjoyable summer drink goes to the French colonial soldiers in the North African nation of Algeria.

 We can be fair and give credit to both nations.